leonmeka/sortql-cli/readme.md

 If you encounter any issues while using <b>sortQL</b>, please create an issue [here](https://github.com/leonmeka/sortql/issues/new).

+# Contributing

+To contribute to this project, please take a look at the [contributing](contributing.md) guidelines.

 # License

 <b>sortQL</b> is open-source software licensed under the MIT License.
 See the [License](LICENSE) file for more information.